20kdc/gabien-app-r48/doc/new_translation.md

     * TRC can't be loaded because of missing primitives.

-In terms of when TRC appears in code, `define-tr` isn't TRC, while `define-name` is.
+* The translation is expected to be passed IRIOs, with one "primary" IRIO.

-`define-tr` isn't TRC (accepts arbitrary Scheme value), while `define-name` is TRC.
+In terms of when TRC appears in code: `define-tr` isn't TRC (accepts arbitrary Scheme values), while `define-name` is TRC.

 ### How To Use It